 Just off the back of a pulsating encounter against his homeland New Zealand, ‘the bus’ was in focused form as he reflected on the game.

 “Yeah it was definitely an exciting time and a special occasion.
-It was a just a special privilege and honour to pull on the Baabaas jersey against the brothers, the All Blacks.
+It was just a special privilege and honour to pull on the Baabaas jersey against the brothers, the All Blacks.

 Savea has clearly been enjoying the experience of touring with the Barbarians and embracing the nature of their approach to the sport, but you can’t help but notice the determination in his eyes as he seeks bigger and better things.